openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 #### Hourly Prices

-The format of the `hourlyPrices` JSON array is as follows:
+The format of the `hourly-prices` JSON array is as follows:

 ```json
 [